-Quotas are used in many countries to increase women's participation in policy and decision-making roles.
+Ouotas are used in many countries to increase women's participation in policy and decision-making roles.
 Higher female representation in climaterelated decision-making bodies boosts their influence and makes governance seem more inclusive.
-Quotas also offer female role models, which can inspire more women to participate in public life (Elizabeth Bryan, 2023).
+Quotas also offer female role models, which can inspire more women to participate in public life (Bryan et al., 2023).
 In addition to mandates and quotas, private sector incentives are employed to enhance gender equality and representation.
 These incentives include equity certificates for local governments or certifications for private entities to encourage women's involvement in climate-smart agri-food supply chains.
-For example, Uganda's Climate Smart Agriculture Program used equity to motivate certificates local governments to incorporate considerations into local development plans and boost women's participation and representation.
+For example, Uganda's Climate Smart Agriculture Program used equity certificates to motivate local governments to incorporate gender considerations into local development plans and boost women's participation and representation.
 In key ministries and organizations handling climate change responses, strategies to recruit, hire, and retain female staff are crucial.
-These strategies ensure that women are not only present in policy-making bodies but also actively involved in implementing climate solutions (Ragasa, 2013).
+These strategies ensure that women are not only present in policy-making bodies but also actively involved in implementing climate solutions (Ragasa et al., 2013).